BulbEnergy/bulb-audit/content/patterns/general/form-errors.md

   <!-- add anything here to have it announced in screen reader software -->
 </div>
 {{</code>}}

+{{% note %}}
+In the case of the [Login page](https://my.staging.bulb.co.uk/login), the non-field-specific "Wrong email or password" error should belong to a live region so that it is announced on attempted submission.
+{{% /note %}}

 Here is a little demo, showing you how your form errors live region would work.
 If you are using a Macbook, simply press <kbd>CMD</kbd> + <kbd>F5</kbd> to activate the Voiceover screen reader, then press "submit" to both reveal and announce the message.